FonsecaGoncalo/analytics-assistant/readme.md

 # Analytics Assistant CLI
 The Data Analytics Assistant is a command-line interface (CLI) tool designed to assist users in obtaining insights from their MySQL databases using natural language questions.
-By leveraging the power of OpenAI's API, users can easily ask questions about their data, and the assistant will provide clear, concise answers based on the information stored in the database.
-This tool eliminates the need for users to write complex SQL queries, empowering users with little or no SQL knowledge to make data-driven decisions.
+By leveraging the power of OpenAI's API, users can easily ask questions about their data, and the assistant will provide answers based on the information stored in the database.

 ## Requirements
 - Go 1.18 or later